When Do You Really Need to Show Your ID? Understanding Your Rights In 2026

 Boarding an Airplane

 - As of May 7, 2025 the Transportation Security Administration (TSA) and the Department of Homeland Security requires a REAL ID-compliant driver’s license, state ID, or passport to board a domestic flight.
 For international flights, a passport is mandatory.
+Minors under 18 generally do not need ID when traveling with an adult.

 Purchasing Age-Restricted Items